ericoporto/ags-manual-wiki/Settingupthegame.md

 ### Conversations

-While the old Sierra games were mainly based on action and not talking, the Lucasarts games took the opposite approach.
+While the old Sierra games were mainly based on action and not talking, the LucasArts games took the opposite approach.

 If you want to create a game with conversations where the player can choose from a list of optional topics to talk about, you can now with